talkon2000/u1-project-cd-collection/Readme.md

 She also declared that a natural ordering for Books is to order by their ID.

-With the knowledge you have gained over the course of this unit, and your boss's instructions, you can now implement the final methods missing in this project, and sort your collections!
+With the knowledge you have gained over the course of this unit, and your boss's instructions, you can now implement the final methods missing in this project, and sort your Libraries!

 #
 ***